hicommonwealth/commonwealth/knowledge_base/React-Best-Practices.md

   + [Example file composition](#example-component-composition)
 - [StrictMode](#strictmode)

-## Directory structure

-As of 230815, our frontend's directory structure is derived from the MVC model, with which React has little in common, and from which we want to gradually move away.

-Suggested changes:

-- The `commonwealth/client` folder should serve as root for the front-end application.
-This means that the `scripts` folder should be removed and its content moved to `client`.
-- The `styles` folder should contain only global styles, such as `index.scss`, `normalize.css`, or shared styles.
-Any other style files should neighbor the `.tsx` files where page or component files are defined.
-(See discussion in [Components](#components) section.)
-- The `views` folder suggests an MVC architecture.
-This should be removed, with the main `client` folder housing only two immediate children: `components` and `pages`.

 ### Components

-_Currently housed in `client/script/views/components`; aspirationally housed in `client/components`._

 All reusable components (i.e. components that may be invoked multiple times across the app) are kept in the `/components` folder.